heracles-ec/heracles/CONTRIBUTING.md

 Versioning
 ----------

-The target is to have a new *Heracles* release at the beginning of each month, as long as there have been changes.

 The current version number is automatically inferred from the last release (i.e. git tag), subsequent unreleased commits, and local changes, if any.